- Download our Moving to Seattle Guide (PDF)

 Public schools in Seattle

-Overall, the standard of education in Seattle’s public schools is good.
+Overall, the standard of education in Seattle's public schools is satisfactory.
 In fact, the state has been shown to have one of the highest rates of high-school graduation in the country.
 There remain some disparities, though.
 Seattle is somewhat divided along ethnic lines, with more ethnic minorities living in the southern part of the city.
 Because school attendance is based on zoning, those in more disadvantaged areas often only have access to substandard schooling.
-In wealthier areas, public schools offer an excellent standard of teaching along with a host of extra-curricular activities.
+In wealthier areas, public schools offer an excellent standard of teaching along with a host of extracurricular activities.

-Expat parents will need to bear in mind the standard of schools when choosing which neighbourhood to live in.
-The allocation at public schools in Seattle is determined by catchment areas, and the public school system gives priority to students living nearby.
+Newly arrived foreign parents will need to bear in mind the standard of schools when choosing which neighbourhood to live in.
+Catchment areas determine the allocation at public schools in Seattle, and the public school system gives priority to students living nearby.

-Expats living in Seattle will be eligible to send their children to one of the city’s public schools.
-While public education in Seattle doesn't require tuition, expats will need to budget for additional costs.
+Newcomers living in Seattle will be eligible to send their children to one of the city's public schools.
+While public education in Seattle doesn't require tuition, parents must budget for additional costs.

 Charter schools are public schools that are governed by a non-profit board, allowing them more flexibility in terms of curricula and teaching methods than regular public schools.
-There are currently only a few charter schools within Seattle.
+There are currently less than ten charter schools within Seattle.
 Enrolment at a charter school is done by a lottery, which is open to anyone living within the school district.

 Private and international schools in Seattle

-Expats moving to Seattle will have the option of sending their children to a private school.
+Newly arrived parents moving to Seattle will have the option of sending their children to a private school.
 Many private schools have a religious affiliation.
 There are many good private schools in Seattle that provide a high standard of teaching and greater scope for talented students to excel.
-Private schools tend to offer a wider range of extra-curricular activities than most public schools.
+Private schools tend to offer a broader range of extracurricular activities than most public schools.